Q: How can I get ready for the jobs of tomorrow?

 Q: What major is best for getting into law school?

 A: What ultimately counts to law school admissions committees is how well students perform in their chosen field of study.
 Choose a major that you find interesting, exciting and challenging — one in which you have the ability to do your best work.
 The majority of Holy Cross students come out of five majors — political science, English, economics, psychology, and history.
-But you can get into law school from any of our majors, from Chinese to religious studies.
+But you can get into law school from any of our majors, from Chinese Studies to religious studies.

 Q: Do I have to know what area of law I want to practice in before I attend law school?